 Daryl Hannah's fin weighed 35 pounds.
 It took technicians three hours per day to put it on her, who had to remain still while it was being attached.
 "At lunch they'd yank me out on a crane and plop me on the deck," she told People.
 "I couldn't eat because I couldn't go to the bathroom.
 I just lay there shivering with barnacles in my hair, soaking wet."

 While Allen is offering girls' names to the mermaid before she settled on Madison, the last two he suggests are Elizabeth and Samantha.
 Elizabeth Hanks is Tom Hanks's daughter and Samantha Lewes was his then-wife.

-In a scene that takes place just before a friend's wedding, Allen yells at a guy, "That's the news, ya want the weather?"
+In the scene that takes place just before a friend's wedding, Allen yells at a guy, "That's the news, ya want the weather?"
 Then Freddie tells him that's the bride's brother.
-The actor was actually Ron Howard's brother, Clint Howard.
+The actor was Ron Howard's brother, Clint Howard.

 Robert Short is credited as the man behind the mermaid costume.
 He initially pictured the mermaid with a dolphin-esque tail as it would make "biological sense" but Howard rejected the design insisting on a more tropical look.
 Short eventually created a tail based on koi fish.
 He would later admit that this was a genius idea since "you lose a lot of color underwater" the red tail stood out more.

 The map from the shipwreck that Madison uses to find Allen's home is an old map of the Province of New York.
 It bears the name 'His Excellency William Tryon Esq.'
 Tryon was the colonial governor of the Province of New York from 1771 to 1780.

 The scene where a television show makes Madison upset, and Allen explains the television show is fictional, and didn't really happen was originally going to set up a joke later on where Madison watches a real life plane crash on the news and laughs.